Tango Music

 Miguel Calo - lovely music to dance to, clear rhythms, lovely melodies

-Rodolfo Biagi - very syncopated, sharp rhythms.
+Rodolfo Biagi – very syncopated, sharp rhythms.
+In 2 rather than 4.
 Fabulous once you get the hang of it

 Anibal Troilo - was immensly popular with dancers – a wide variety of music over time, but again, choose carefully – some of his music is an acquired taste and not so accessible, especially for less experienced dancers.

-Some more modern possibilities – but not always so good to dance to, at least for dancing in the authentic Salon style:
+Some more modern possibilities – lovely to listen to but not always so good for dancing in the Salon style:

 Astor Piazzolla